ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: screen}

-Customers with special access to preview the regional file share offering can access the beta features by setting the environmental variable to true first.
-Then, use the same command to create the zonal file share.
+[Beta]{: tag-cyan} Customers with special access to preview the regional file share offering can access the beta features by setting the environmental variable to true first.

+Then, you can use the same command to create the zonal file share.
 The response shows `ipsec` instead of `user_managed` as allowed value for the transit encryption.
 The response also shows the `Allowed Access Protocols`, `Availability Mode`, `Bandwidth`, and `Storage Generation` properties.

-[beta]{: tag-cyan}

 ```sh
 $ export IBMCLOUD_IS_FEATURE_SHARE_DENALI_REGIONAL_AVAILABILITY=true